 - Information regarding the evaluators of the license applications.

 - The use

 Open Letter from Executive Director Young

 Now, under the leadership of Governor Sisolak, taxpayer confidentiality rules in Senate Bill 32 (SB32) have been amended.
-That means the public can see who is operating marijuana establishments in Nevada and who applied for licenses.
-We hope that you will participate in this new era of transparency in Nevada's marijuana industry by taking the time to review information on this site.
+That means the public can see who is operating cannabis establishments in Nevada and who applied for licenses.
+We hope that you will participate in this new era of transparency in Nevada's cannabis industry by taking the time to review information on this site.